North Gate of Xiong Town: History

-The area was built in 1875 by the Chinese military of the Qing dynasty as a fort to protect the Takao Harbor.
-It was built during the same time as the construction of Qihou Fort.
-However, In 1895, the First Sino-Japanese War broke out, the fort fought with Japanese navy and was lost to the Japanese.
-During the Japanese occupation the cannons were removed, with only arc-shaped gun mounts remaining.
+The site was constructed in 1875 by the military of the Qing dynasty as part of a coastal defense system protecting Takao Harbor.
+It was built during the same period as Qihou Fort.

+In 1895, following the First Sino-Japanese War, the fort was engaged by Japanese naval forces and subsequently captured.
+During the period of Japanese rule, the original cannons were removed, leaving only the arc-shaped gun mounts.

-After 1945, the Republic of China took control of Taiwan as well as this fort.
-It served as barracks and ship signal controller.
-In 1985, government agents moved out of this area, it was appointed by the Kaoshiung government as grade 3 heritage.
-In 1992, it was opened to the public as a historical tourism spot.
-In 2022, the damaged buildings were repaired by the Kaohsiung cultural department and re-opened to the public.
+After 1945, control of Taiwan was transferred to the Republic of China, and the site was used as military barracks and a signal station.
+In 1985, military use ceased, and the site was designated as a Grade III heritage site by the Kaohsiung City Government.
+In 1992, it was opened to the public as a historical attraction.
+In 2022, restoration work was carried out by the Kaohsiung cultural authorities, and the site was reopened.

 Transportation

-The gate is accessible within walking distance west of Sizihwan Station of Kaohsiung MRT.
+The gate is accessible within walking distance west of Hamasen station on the Kaohsiung MRT.